-Most of the time the roads are not paved with tarmac but with concrete as you can see on my pictures.
+Most of the time the roads are not paved with tarmac but with concrete as you can see in my pictures.
 Sometimes, even in touristic destinations, they are not paved at all.

 Are the Philippines a safe country?

-I didn’t have any problem while I was in the countryside nor I had the impression that the place wasn’t safe.
-Actually I walked around a lot with all my camera gear and the only “danger” for me where the many smiling kids trying to see how they looked like on the screen of my camera.
+I didn’t have any problem while I was in the countryside nor did I have the impression that the place wasn’t safe.
+Actually, I walked around a lot with all my camera gear and the only “danger” for me was the many smiling kids trying to see how they looked on the screen of my camera.

 Generally speaking, Filipinos are friendly and easy-going.
 There is only one area in the Philippines that it’s really unsafe: the southern region of Mindanao where, due to Muslims Terrorists, foreigners are advised to avoid some places.
 Apart from that, the Philippines are generally safe.
 Using common-sense is important in the Philippines just like anywhere else.

-Regarding the health this are some suggestions (especially if you are in remote places) you should keep in mind, if you don’t want to spend too much time in the toilet:
+Regarding health these are some suggestions (especially if you are in remote places) you should keep in mind if you don’t want to spend too much time in the toilet: